How to Get More Google Business Reviews

 • More Positive Reviews, More Purchases

 We research and read reviews before making purchase decisions.
 This has become part of consumer behavior that cannot be ignored.
-The more Google reviews you have, the more likely a purchase is to be made.
+The more Google customer reviews you have, the more likely a purchase is to be made.

 • Higher Reviews, Higher Rank